Behzad-Az/goalhighway/README.md

-GoalHighway is a 'must-have' social networking app that helps post-secondary students achieve their academic and career goals through peer tutoring, note sharing, peer CV reviews, and many other features.
-The app is still under development and has not been deployed publically yet.
+Goalhighway is a full-stack social networking app that helps post-secondary students achieve their academic and career goals through peer collaboration.
+Over 50k lines of code using Node.js, PostgreSQL, ElasticSearch, React, Redux, fully-responsive CSS, as well as GoogleMail, GoogleMaps, and Twitter APIs.
+Deployed on DigitalOcean with SSL certification.